Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities

-Now we will consider the dimension $n=2$ and $p=3$.
-Another important spaces to study the topology of $f(\mathbb{C}^{2})$ are the double point curve $D(f)$ in the source and the image of $D(f)$ by $f$, denoted by $f(D(f))$.
-According with the literature (\cite{ref13}), an appropriated analytic structure for these curves is the one given by Fitting ideals.
-In the sequel, $f_{\ast}\mathcal{O}_2$ denotes $\mathcal{O}_2$ considered as an $\mathcal{O}_3$-module, via composition with $f$, and $Fitt_k(f_{\ast}\mathcal{O}_2)$ is its $k$th-Fitting ideal.
-The analytic structure of these curves is defined more precisely in following definition:
+Now we consider the dimension $p=n+1$ case.
+Another important space to study the topology of $f(\mathbb{C}^{n})$ is the double point space $D(f)$ in the source.
+According to the literature (see \cite{[12]}), an appropriate analytic structure for this space is the one given by Fitting ideals.
+In what follows, $f_{\ast}\mathcal{O}_n$ denotes $\mathcal{O}_n$ considered as an $\mathcal{O}_{n+1}$-module, via composition with $f$, and $Fitt_k(f_{\ast}\mathcal{O}_n)$ is its $k$th-Fitting ideal.
+The analytic structure of this space is defined more precisely in the following definition: